-8.5 Rating
+8.6 Rating

 PZU and PZU Życie are regularly rated by Standard & Poor's Ratings Services (S&P).
 The rating assigned to PZU and PZU Życie results from an analysis of the financial information, competitive position, management and corporate strategy as well as country financial situation.
-It also includes outlook, i.e. an assessment of the future position of the Company in the event of specific circumstances.
+It also includes outlook, which is an assessment of the future position of the Company in the event of specific circumstances.

-As at the date of the report, both companies had financial strength rating and the credit rating on the A level.
+As at the date of the report, both companies had financial strength rating and the credit rating (awarded by S&P on 16 July 2009) on the A level with a stable outlook.
 This is the top S&P rating available for a Polish company.